M-o-a-T/moat-kv/docs/source/debugging.rst

 This is not healthy: The ``missing`` element contains data.
 You can manually mark the offending data as stale::

-   one $ moat.kv client internal mark test1 2
+   one $ moat kv internal mark test1 2
    known:
       test1:
       - - 1